William Ballantine (priest): Life

 Among other conversions, he received Lewis Gordon, 3rd Marquess of Huntly into the Catholic Church.
 In 1656 Ballantine visited France, and on his return, landing at Rye, Sussex, he was arrested by Oliver Cromwell's orders and taken to London, where he remained in confinement for nearly two years.
-He was then banished, and withdrew to Paris in poverty.
+He was then banished and withdrew to Paris in poverty.
 In 1660 he returned to Scotland, and he spent the brief remainder of his life in the house of the Marchioness of Huntly at Elgin, where he died on 2 September 1661, aged 45.
+He was buried in the Huntly aisle of Elgin Cathedral.

 Works

 From the writings of Jean Suffren he composed a treatise On Preparation for Death, of which a second edition was published at Douay in 1716.